Installation: (READ THIS FIRST)

 *PLEASE ADVISE: All non-SRA labeled waypoints were dropped in choke points between timbered areas and it is important to drive directly over each waypoint coordinate as you follow them in a series.
 By using your heading or course extension while navigating, you can aim towards the next waypoint/icon to help guide you.
 Never rely solely on GPS devices or data for navigation.

-Make sure your graph is running the most up-to-date software version.
+Make sure your unit is on and running the most up-to-date software version.

-If your graph isn't reading the card, eject and re-insert.
+If your unit is not reading the card at all, it needs to be re-inserted, eject and re-insert.

 Most marine navigation units allow a maximum amount of waypoints so before loading Lake Fork Guide Lanes waypoints, make sure that your existing waypoints combined will not exceed the unit's maximum capacity.
 If the number of waypoints will exceed the maximum, then put a blank SD card into your graph, find the (Navigation) Tab in Menu, click on (Waypoints, Routes, and Trails), click (Select All And Export to SD Card), click (Yes).
 To delete your waypoints after saving them to an SD Card find (Navigation) Tab in Menu, click on (Waypoints, Routes, and Trails), then click (Select All and Delete), click (Yes) to confirm.